xavpaice/openstack-packages/README.md

 * do the actual package build

 I'll go through each step.
-Note that we have automated all this in some very rudimentary shell scripts rather than run each step by hand, but somethings things need a little hand-holding and it's helpful to know what's actually happening.
+Note that we have automated all this in some very rudimentary shell scripts rather than run each step by hand, but some things need a little hand-holding and it's helpful to know what's actually happening.